 Also referred to as “The Getty,” the J. Paul Getty Museum is a masterful collection of art history.
-There are European paints, drawings, manuscripts, decorations, photography, and much more from around the world to see.
+There are European paintings, drawings, manuscripts, decorations, photography, and much more from around the world to see.
 Throughout the year, exhibitions come and go, such as Ancient Egypt, Early American Photography, Michelangelo, and more.
 If you love visual arts, you will be enthralled by the Los Angeles based Getty Museum.

-Address: 1200 Getty Center Dr,
+Address: 1200 Getty Center Dr, Los Angeles, CA 90049

 Want to dive into something truly spectacular?
-The buildings have been transported from all over Connecticut to remain preserved at Mystic, allowing you to explore a number of 19th century trades, such as shipsmithing, woodcarving, rigging, coopers, and more.
+The buildings have been transported from all over Connecticut to remain preserved at Mystic, allowing you to explore a number of 19th-century trades, such as shipsmithing, woodcarving, rigging, coopers, and more.

 You can also tour the Charles W. Morgan, the oldest commercial ship that first launched in 1841 and is still in operation today.
 There’s a children’s museum and Mystic Aquarium to entertain the younger crowd too.

 Address: 75 Greenmanville Ave, Mystic, CT 06355